State

 )

-An example in which the state mounts a screen and changes its output based on the interaction with a confirmation and a cancellation buttons:
+An example in which the state mounts a screen and changes its output based on confirmation and cancellation actions:

 module CatalogModule